z2ong/Analysis-on-2022-League-Pro-Match-Data/README.md

 Above is a histogram of missingness; all other leagues have no missingness, while LPL is completely missing all values for golddiffat15 specifically, but through other checks, I found it was similar for columns csdiffat15, xpdiffat15, killsat15, and deathsat15.
 I am only showing golddiffat15, since it was the column I used to check specifically for NMAR data.

+To test if the missingness of golddiffat15 was independent of league, to see if the data really was NMAR or MAR, I did a permutation test comparing the missing values of golddiffat15 with the categories of league.
+Through the test, I obtained a p-value < 0.001.
+This led me to conclude that there was significant evidence that the missingness of golddiffat15 is dependent on the variable league

 ## Hypothesis Testing

+For this section, I wanted to note if different leagues had different game length distributions.
+This would mean, if I rejected the null, that including the league as a possible predictor would give my model a bit more predictive power.

+### For one of the hypothesis tests I did:

+>H_0: Is the distribution of gamelength for LCK the same as the distribution of gamelength for LCS.
+>
+>H_A: Is there a significant difference between the mean gamelength for LCK and LCS.

 ## Framing a Prediction Problem